 When to request more resource quota Please note that unless you are seeing errors, you do not need to update quotas - your analysis will simply run more slowly.
 If your analysis runs more slowly than you expect, or if you see errors/messages related to quota in your logs, you may want to request an increase.

-Note that when a user's GCP project reaches a quota limit, Cromwell continues to submit jobs and Life Sciences acknowledges them as created even if the physical VM cannot yet start.
-Cromwell now detects this condition in the backend and reports
+Note that when your GCP project reaches a quota limit, Terra continues to create jobs in the cloud, but the physical VM cannot yet start.
+Terra detects this condition in the backend and reports

 If your analysis is running slow or failing (see the list of symptoms here), you can check the resources quota of that workspace on the GCP console.